CFP: Online Resource in Science-Engaged Theology

 A Puzzle is a theological question that heads toward concrete answers, deals with possible objections, is transparent about using a methodology appropriate to its success conditions, and in principle unsolvable without the help of, at least, some empirical data.

-We invite submissions that bring scientific and theological subdisciplines into constructive conversation.
-Some illustrative examples are: moral theology and genetics, pneumatology and developmental psychology, theological anthropology and genetics, and ecclesiology and cognitive science.
+We invite submissions that bring scientific and theological subdisciplines into constructive conversation Some illustrative examples are: moral theology and genetics, pneumatology and developmental psychology, theological anthropology and genetics, ecclesiology and cognitive science, etc.